smcd253/uart-m3pi-ee250/README.md

 [509eae8515793ec62f6501e2783c865f9a8f87e3](https://github.com/espressif/ESP8266_NONOS_SDK/tree/509eae8515793ec62f6501e2783c865f9a8f87e3)
 of the ESP8266_NONOS_SDK repository.
 Since we have the 1MB flash variant, we used the binary files listed below.
-To prepare for flashing, consolidate all the following binary files into one folder:
+To prepare for flashing, consolidate all the following binary files into one folder (TODO, list paths to these files in the ESP8266_NONOS_SDK repository):

 * boot_v1.6.bin
 * user1.1024.new.2.bin